 5. Design for simplicity

 Minimalist design is pleasing to the eye and presents an uncluttered path to achieve a goal for a user.
 I can’t stress this point enough.
-Current users are often overloaded with information so a clear fintech app user interface would have to present an attractive, clean interface.
+Nowadays, users are often overloaded with information.
+For this reason, a user interface in a fintech app should be not only attractive but also clean and easy to navigate.
 Keep irrelevant choices and dialogues to a minimum.

 6. Build to prevent errors